-Exploring Nature in Burnaby, British Columbia via Urban Trails
+Exploring Nature in Burnaby, British Columbia via Walking Trails

-There is an access point to the Burnaby Mountain Urban Trail near my home.
-I travel along the trail almost every day in order to give my dog and myself some exercise, to explore nature, or to visit nearby shopping centres which are close to the trail.
-In this article I'lł focus on the Burnaby Mountain Urban Trail and an extension that travels to the top of Burnaby Mountain and the Trans Canada Trail.
+An access point to the Burnaby Mountain Urban Trail is located near my home.
+I travel along the trail almost every day in order to give my dog and myself some exercise, to explore nature, or to visit shopping centres that are close to the trail.
+In this article I'lł focus on the Burnaby Mountain Urban Trail and an extension that travels to the top of Burnaby Mountain via the Trans Canada Trail.
 The mountain offers beautiful views of Burrard Inlet and the surrounding areas.
-All of the photos in this article were taken by me on my trips along the trail.
+All of the photos in this article were taken by me.

 What Is an Urban Trail?

 As its name implies, an urban trail travels through a city.
-The ones in my area travel through suburban areas as well as urban areas and are paved with asphalt.
+The ones in my area travel through suburban areas as well as urban ones and are paved with asphalt.

 An urban trail isn't the same as a sidewalk.
 It's wider than a sidewalk in order to accommodate pedestrians, cyclists, and inline skaters at the same time.
 In addition, the designers try to make urban trails look attractive by adding items such as flower and plant borders, benches, and map displays.
 The trails may run parallel to a sidewalk, replace a sidewalk, or follow a different route from the sidewalks in the area.

 Urban trails are enjoyable to explore.
 They're great for nervous cyclists or for a cycling family with young children who want to avoid vehicle traffic.
 In many parts of Burnaby they travel by useful places such as schools, libraries, recreation centres, and shopping centres.
 Urban trails also enable people to explore nature in a city.
 Two additional advantages of the trails are that they may encourage people to exercise and they may reduce travel by motorized vehicles.

 Connections Between Routes